OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + Should you wish to order any A/V, please do so directly through [Lumens](/assets/files/LumensAVOrderForm.pdf).

 ### Electricity
-+ If you require electricity at your expo area, please work directly with [Encore](/assets/files/MarriottMarquisWashingtonDCExhibitorKit.pdf).
++ Electricity is not included in any expo package.
+If you require electricity at your expo area, please work directly with [Encore](/assets/files/MarriottMarquisWashingtonDCExhibitorKit.pdf).

 ### Furniture Rentals
 + Additional furniture other than what is included in your expo package may be ordered directly from [Freeman](https://www.freemanco.com/store/show/landing?showID=526852)